USC-SQL/Violist/README.md

 # Build
 We prefer to use eclipse to build the project (import an existing Maven project).

+The current supported Java version is 1.8.
+If encounters problems, please try to downgrade to Java 1.7 (soot-trunk.jar needs to be updated accordingly).

 # Configuration
 Main method arguments: path-to-config.txt

 Structure of config.txt:

 path-to-parent-folder-of-android--1      (android--1 contains an android.jar)

 path-to-parent-folder-of-apk--1